fshdnc/eb_class/README.md

 Or else use the Docker image / `Dockerfile`.
 The Docker image has been tested mainly under Singularity.

+## Data format

+Input data is a JSON array of objects [{...}, {...}] with one object per essay.
+It should have at least the keys:

+ * "essay": an array of strings for each line of the essay e.g. ["Lorem ipsum --", "dolar"]
+ * "lab_grade": the grade as an string e.g. "3"

 ## Training/evaluation

 Training: